 We can say from firsthand experience that nothing can quite compare to the throbbing pain of a migraine.
-With that in mind, we want to keep this quick and informative so you can start healing as soon as possible (staring at a bright screen definitely doesn't help).
-Many things that can trigger headaches, from hormonal shifts during menstruation to lack of sleep, hunger, stress, and certain dietary habits.
-Today we're going to focus on foods that help alleviate pain (reducing any meal planning–related stress on top of everything else).
+With that in mind, we want to keep this quick and informative so you can start healing as soon as possible.
+Many things can trigger headaches, staring at a bright screen definitely doesn't help.
+Hormonal shifts during menstruation, lack of sleep, hunger, stress, and certain dietary habits all can trigger the onset of a migraine.

-We found that organic foods high in riboflavin, aka vitamin B2, as well as magnesium and CoQ10, tend to help alleviate pain.
-Specifically, B2 helps the body create energy from the food you eat; magnesium is a mineral essential to cell formation, muscle contraction, and nerve transmission; and CoQ10 is an antioxidant crucial to cell growth.
+During our research, we found that organic foods high in riboflavin, aka vitamin B2, as well as magnesium and CoQ10, tend to help alleviate pain.
+Specifically, B2 helps the body create energy from the food you eat.
+Magnesium is a mineral essential to cell formation, muscle contraction, and nerve transmission, and CoQ10 is an antioxidant crucial to cell growth.

-Polenta With Mushrooms and Eggs
+For Breakfast: Polenta With Mushrooms and Eggs

-For a Light Lunch:
+For a Light Lunch: Flavorful Cauliflower Salad

 Pain-Fighting Hero Ingredient: Cauliflower is one of the few vegetables that contain CoQ10.
 It also has B2 and magnesium.

 Get the Dish: So you overdid it on the yogurt dip snack before lunch… It's okay—we don't blame you.
 For a lighter midday meal, opt for a yummy salad.
-This recipe from The First Mess is packed with delicious ingredients like pistachio dukkah, nectarines, and more.
+This cauliflower salad from The First Mess is packed with delicious ingredients like pistachio dukkah, nectarines, and more.
 With tons of ground spices, seasonal fruits, and avocado, you'll feel satisfied while also treating your head pain.

-For a Filling Lunch:
+For a Filling Lunch: 30-Minute "Sushi" Bowl

 Get the Dish: If you tend to get super hungry around lunchtime, try this filling lunch option from Half Baked Harvest.
-Spicy and tangy, this sushi bowl only takes about 30 minutes to make, and it's packed with a ton of ingredients that taste as good as they'll make you feel.
+Spicy and tangy, this spicy rice sushi bowl only takes about 30 minutes to make, and it's packed with a ton of ingredients that taste as good as they'll make you feel.

-Almond-Crusted Cod With Coconut and Ginger Spinach
+For Dinner: Almond-Crusted Cod With Coconut and Ginger Spinach

 Get the Dish: This almond-crusted cod with coconut rice and ginger spinach from Foodie Crush is the perfect dinner to enjoy after a long day.
 And not only because it tastes so good.
 Every ingredient called for in this recipe is associated with alleviating head pain, particularly headaches.

-Pistachio Rose Rice Pudding
+For Dessert: Pistachio Rose Rice Pudding

 Get the Dish: This dessert would be high on our need-to-try list, with or without the pain-healthy ingredients.
-Luckily, this pistachio rose rice pudding from Half Baked Harvest offers up a sweet treat to end the day with while not threatening to make your headache worse.
+Luckily, this pistachio rose rice pudding from Half Baked Harvest offers up a sweet treat to end the day while not threatening to make your headache worse.